SPAN Data Logging for Inertial Explorer

 LOG INSUPDATESTATUSB ONCHANGED

-Data Conversion
+Data conversion

-Data conversion can be done with Convert Raw GNSS data to GPB Utility.
+Data conversion can be done with the Convert Raw GNSS data to GPB Utility.
 Use the Get Folder button to browse to the folder containing the raw GNSS data, and then use the Auto Add All feature to add all raw GNSS data, including NovAtel data, for conversion.
 Auto Add All searches for any supported GNSS manufacturer data within the current folder.
 Auto Add Recursively searches the current folder and all sub-folders.

 GNSS Raw Data Converter Utility – Auto-detect the NovAtel OEM7 / SPAN Receiver Type